Joshhhuaaa/EnhancedSCCTVersus/README.md

  ### Modifying an Existing Profile

- - To modify an existing profile, run the command script, "CreateProfile.cmd" in the System folder.
+ - To modify an existing profile, run the command script, `CreateProfile.cmd` in the System folder.
  - Enter the existing profile's name, you will be asked if you would like changes to this profile.
 After confirming, adjust the mouse multiplier and screen resolution preset as needed.

 <img src="Images/ModifyProfile.png" width="768">